nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 * The wifi manager always selects the lowest basic rate for management frames.
 * If a STA (AP or non-AP) supports VHT, a Block Ack agreement is always setup once a first packet is enqueued regardless of whether it will be transmitted in an A-MPDU.
+* Once an A-MSDU is created, it is no longer modified, even before it is actually transmitted for the first time.
+This means that this A-MSDU cannot be aggregated to other MSDUs using A-MSDU aggregation.

 Design Details
 **************